json-api/json-api/about/index.md

 Ember Data library and was close to conventions already in wide use by Rails, Django and Node developers.

-The goals of the media type is to balance:
+The goals of the media type are to balance:

 * A generic media type that can work across a broad set of use cases, including the generally used relationship types